isaacnmm/pestpolicy-hugo2XX/content/posts/can-bearded-dragons-eat-cabbage/index.md

 Cabbage generally have low fat content of about 0.
 2g for every 100g of cabbage.
 This quantity is very low as compared to over vegetables like lettuce or broccoli.
 Fat is quite dangerous for beardie as excess of it accumulates at the tail and berry lining making it inactive or docile.
 Read Also; [Can Bearded Dragons Eat Bananas?

-](https: //pestpolicy. com/can-bearded-dragons-eat-bananas/) In addition, excess fat will cause your beardie to generate high blood pressure and heart failure or stroke if not attended to accordingly.
+](https://pestpolicy.com/can-bearded-dragons-eat-bananas/) In addition, excess fat will cause your beardie to generate high blood pressure and heart failure or stroke if not attended to accordingly.
 In comparison, red cabbage species have lower fat content than variegated and green cabbage species.
 You can therefore supplement the main meal with savoy or red cabbage species if you want to lower the fat intake of your bearded dragon.

 ###  6. Relatively low sugar and starch level